-The NCAS Caswell Series consists of three seperate shoots taking place during the outdoor season.
+The NCAS Caswell Series consists of three separate shoots taking place during the outdoor season.
 The awards for the overall winners of the various categories throughout the series are presented each year at the NCAS AGM in November.

-The history of the Caswell Series tournament runs back to the 1950’s and 60’s.
+The history of the Caswell trophy series runs back to the 1950’s and 60’s.
 It was started by workers at the old Plessey Research Centre at Caswell near Greens Norton, who formed a thriving archery club at the company.
 The Caswell tournament began life as a single shoot and the trophy created for the original tournament in the style of an archery target boss, was fabricated in the Caswell engineering workshop.
 This is the same trophy which is still awarded to the overall highest recurve score for the Caswell Series.

 Pat Comber of Wellingborough OAC, recalls shooting in the 1968 Caswell match… “…the Caswell Trophy Match on 5th May 1968 at Delapre Park was the first competition I entered.
 My score sheets from back then show that I shot 14 events that year, in Northants, Bedfordshire, Buckinghamshire, Leicestershire and Warwickshire.
 The last 3 of the year being the Intercounty Matches with Leicestershire, Warwickshire, and the tri-counties match with Bedfordshire & Buckinghamshire.”